Primary Navigation Mobile

 Compiling four strands of usefulness into one great quality, portable machine is what the CS FREE effortlessly stands for.
 Not only is it a battery charger, but also a trickle charger, an adaptive battery booster, and a powerful power bank for camping trips.

-What's more, provided you opt for the solar penal attachment, it can even run without any mains electricity at all.
+What's more, provided you opt for the solar panel attachment, it can even run without any mains electricity at all.
 This is one of the most comprehensive and clever battery chargers out there, and you really can use it for multiple things.

 Pros

-• Doubles as a very capable power bank
+• Doubles as a very capable power bank for camping

 Cons